US rapper Kanye West has said he is running for president.

-Once you've done this, you need to hope that they vote for you in the election!
-If you win this vote, then you will finally become president and officially start the job on 20 January the following year.
+If the candidate wins this vote, they finally become president and officially start the job on 20 January the following year.

 Given that the US president is perhaps the most powerful person on the planet, it is far from an easy job.
 The president is in charge of the most powerful country in the world.

 He or she suggests laws and how much money the country should spend.
 That person is automatically made commander-in-chief of the US army and generally responsible for how the US deals with other countries.
 They also oversee the national US government.

 The president also chooses the judges who will work in the Supreme Court.
 Although, the Senate has to agree to these.

 Everything you do and say as president is very carefully watched.
 There will be many people that will agree with you, but many that don't - so the president must be ready to receive a lot of criticism throughout their time in the job.

 It's certainly not easy!